kragen/dercuano/markdown/rsync-message-base.md

 This works out to be precisely the same per-publisher log protocol used by Kafka for the analogous problem.
-And in some sense the `getblocks` message in the Bitcoin protocol does the same thing --- but the "publisher" is the Satoshi consensus of the participating nodes, so blocks might sometimes be superseded.
+And in some sense the `getblocks` message in the Bitcoin protocol does the same thing --- but the “publisher” is the Satoshi consensus of the participating nodes, so blocks might sometimes be superseded.

 Cryptographic authentication of messages in the log is useful in some